-A cause of thousands of personal injury claims annually in the U.S., shopping injuries are an all-too common hazard for the average consumer.
-Injuries such as head trauma, sprains, and head and neck injuries result from trip hazards on commercial property every day.
+A cause of thousands of personal injury claims annually in the U.S., shopping injuries is an all-too-common hazard for the average consumer.
+Injuries such as head trauma, sprains, and head and neck injuries result from trip hazards on the commercial property every day.

 Be Alert for These Common Store Trip Hazards

 - Clutter – Inventory stored in high-traffic areas, stacked improperly or fallen from shelves.

 - Poor Lighting – Inadequate stairwell, corridor, or exterior illumination is especially dangerous.

 - Loose or Torn Carpeting – Defects in floor surfaces are also notorious trip hazards, including slippery floor mats, uneven surfaces, or damaged walkways (e.g. broken concrete, loose floorboards).

 - Wet Floors – Slips and falls due to wet surfaces are especially commonplace.
 Spills should be cleaned promptly and the wet areas closed off with signage until the area is cleaned and dried.

 - Electrical Cords – Improperly routed wiring, such as electrical power cords in traffic areas.